Fayetteville Public Schools

 American Public Schools

-In the US, children attend free public school from age 5 through 18, beginning with half- or full-day kindergarten through 12th grade.
+In the US, children attend free public school from age 5 through 18, beginning with half- or full-day kindergarten and continuing through 12th grade.

 High school grades also have traditional names: